SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

 The ``as`` pattern matches a value if the type of that value at runtime is the same as the type specified in the right-hand side of the ``as`` pattern---or a subclass of that type.
 If the match succeeds,
-the type of the matched value is cast to the *pattern* specified in the left-hand side of the ``as`` pattern.
+the type of the matched value is cast to the *pattern* specified in the right-hand side of the ``as`` pattern.

 For an example that uses a ``switch`` statement